DEV SITE .48

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Reflexologist
+Entry / Progression - Reflexologist

 There are a number of recognised courses that can help you get into this work, from Level 5 to diploma, degree and postgraduate qualifications.

 Qualifications are essential if you wish to work as a therapist in the spa sector.
 Courses in Beauty Therapy and Complementary Therapy can help you get started.
 Level 4, 5 & 6 courses can be found at the Further Education Institutes (e.g Beauty Therapy) and ETB centres nationally.
-Level 7 & level 8 Degree Programmes are available in related Leaisure, Tourism and Hospitality areas, See also: list of hospitality courses from getalifeintourism.
+Level 7 & level 8 Degree Programmes are available in related Leisure, Tourism and Hospitality areas, See also: list of hospitality courses from getalifeintourism.

 Irish Therapists